aplteam/Tatin/docs/TatinForContributors.md

 1. `RunTests.bat` if you want to run the batch tests under Windows

-2. `RunTests.sh` is you want to run the batch tests on a non-Windows platform
+2. `RunTests.sh` if you want to run the batch tests on a non-Windows platform

 These are templates: check their contents, you might need to make amendments.